 Benefits: A potent Ayurvedic coolant, it promotes digestive health and has natural laxative properties.
-What makes it especially effective is its active ingredient- Metamucil that’s used in making dietary supplements that help relieve constipation.
-What’s interesting is how Isabgol’s benefits go beyond just constipation and gut health.
+What makes it especially effective is its active ingredient- Metamucil that’s used in making dietary supplements that help relieve bowel issues.
+What’s interesting is how Isabgol’s benefits go beyond just gut health.
 Psyllium husk is also a potent prebiotic for gut health and immunity.
 Since a healthy community of good bacteria in the digestive system is crucial for good immune function, Isabgol’s prebiotic properties help fight infection and reduce inflammation.

 Isabgol is also used as a supplement for:

 Being rich in both soluble and insoluble fiber, Isabgol functions as a bulk-forming natural laxative agent.
 It adds bulk to stools to ease bowel movements.
 The gel-like substance absorbs water and loosens the stool.
 Through this mechanism, Isabgol or Psyllium husk helps regulate and smoothen bowel cleanse.